-Commercial leases often contain what is called a subordination, non-disturbance, and attornment agreement, or SNDA.
-SNDAs lay out certain rights of the tenant, the landlord, and related third parties, like the landlord's lender or a property purchaser.
+Commercial leases often contain what is called a subordination, non-disturbance, and attornment agreement (SNDA).
+SNDAs outline certain rights of the tenant, the landlord, and related third parties, like the landlord's lender or a property purchaser.

 When tenants sign off on a subordination clause in an SNDA, they agree to allow their interest in the property (also known as a "leasehold") to become junior to the interest of a third-party lender.

-The non-disturbance clause provides some assurance to tenants that their rights to the premises will be preserved even if the landlord doesn't fulfill its duty to make payments to the lender.
-Being confident that they can remain in a location for the full term of the lease is important to business tenants, as changing location can potentially lead to unexpected expenses, inconvenience, and loss of customers.
+The non-disturbance clause assures tenants that their rights to the premises will be preserved even if the landlord doesn't fulfill its duty to pay the lender.
+Being confident they can remain in a location for the full lease term is essential to business tenants because changing locations can potentially lead to unexpected expenses, inconvenience, and loss of customers.

-The clause provides that, in the event ownership is transferred, the new owner essentially replaces the former owner in the lease, assuming all of the former owner's rights and responsibilities.
+The clause provides that, in the event that ownership is transferred, the new owner essentially replaces the former owner in the lease, assuming all of the former owner's rights and responsibilities.
 Perhaps most importantly, the clause requires the tenants to continue to pay rent regardless of who owns the property.

 Whether you are a commercial landlord or tenant, it's important to remember that many legal intricacies are involved with commercial leasing.
 It might be beneficial to employ the services of a qualified attorney to help you prepare or agree to an SNDA.